Stan Roberts

-Stanley Carl "Stan" Roberts (January 17, 1927 – September 6, 1990) was a Canadian politician.
+Stanley Carl Roberts (January 17, 1927 – September 6, 1990) was a Canadian politician.
 He was a member of the Legislative Assembly of Manitoba between 1958 and 1962, and ran for the leadership of the Manitoba Liberal Party in 1961.
 He was later involved with the Liberal Party of Canada, and was a founding member of the Reform Party of Canada.

 Early years

-Roberts was born in St. Adolphe, Manitoba, later farming there, and received of Bachelor of Science degree from the University of Manitoba and an MBA from Western University.
+Roberts was born in St. Adolphe, Manitoba in 1927, later farming there, and received of Bachelor of Science degree from the University of Manitoba and an MBA from Western University.
 He was first elected to the Manitoba legislature in 1958, as a Liberal-Progressive candidate in the francophone riding of La Verendrye (Roberts was himself bilingual).
 Although Dufferin Roblin's Progressive Conservative (PC) Party won the general election, Roberts defeated his Tory opponent Stan Bisson by 1565 votes to 1395.
 He was re-elected in 1959, defeating PC candidate Edmond Guertin.

 When Douglas Campbell resigned as Liberal-Progressive leader in 1961, Roberts ran to succeed him.
 He represented a "left opposition" within the party, and accused its more conservative leadership of being ineffective against Roblin's centrist/progressive government.
 He was defeated by establishment candidate Gildas Molgat by 475 votes to 279 on April 20, 1961, one day after the party formally renamed itself the Manitoba Liberal Party.